fabiomattei/uddocs/_docs/logics.md

 * update database
 * update session variables
-* send upadtnig messages to other users
+* send updating messages to other users

 At the end of the script the user is redirected to another page or to a page previously open.